Signed in as:

 We review Monica's Adult Pre-Bronze Moves in the Field 50+ passing test and Shirley's Pre-Preliminary Moves Standard passing test.

 This is another deep dive!
-In this video we examine Peyton's passing Preliminary Moves in the Field Standard Test.
+This video examines Peyton's passing Preliminary Moves in the Field Standard Test.

 Peyton tested her Preliminary Moves seven months after passing her Pre-Preliminary Moves test.